Knights Valley AVA: History

-In 1843, a 17742 acre land grant was given to Jose de los Santos Berryessa as a reward from the Mexican Governor for his years of good service.
-Known as Mallacomes Valley and Agua Caliente (presently Calistoga) was within this grant.
-The valley became Berryessa's private hunting preserve where he built an adobe hunting lodge that remains to this day.
-In 1850, after the Mexican War, California became part of the United States and most of the Spanish settlers including Berryessa returned to Mexico.
+In 1843, a 17742 acre Mexican land grant was given to José de los Santos Berreyesa as a reward from Governor Manuel Micheltorena for his years of distinguished military service at the Presidio of Sonoma from 1840 to 1842.
+Known as Rancho Mallacomes, Mallacomes Valley and Agua Caliente (presently Calistoga) were within this grant.
+The valley became Berreyesa's private hunting preserve where he built an adobe hunting lodge that survives.
+Berreyesa married Francisca Ignacis Martínez (1824–1907), a twin daughter of Ygnacio Martínez.
+The couple had four sons and two daughters between 1848 and 1856.
+In 1850, after the Mexican–American War, statehood came to California.
+Berreyesa remained in California until his death in Martinez, California on October 30, 1864.

-Thomas B. Knight, a native of Maine and participant in the Bear Flag Revolt at Sonoma bought a large portion of Rancho Mallacomes from Berryessa and received title to the land in 1853.
+Thomas B. Knight, a native of Maine and participant in the 1846 Bear Flag Revolt at Sonoma bought a large portion of Rancho Mallacomes from Berryessa and his title to the land was confirmed in 1853.
 He named it Rancho Muristood, added a second story to the lodge and planted vineyards, peaches, apples and wheat.
 Mallocomes Valley would later be renamed "Knights Valley."
-It’s been documented that Knight grew 17 acres of wine grapes, thought to have been planted in 1874, and shipped to the Napa Valley.
+It's documented that Knight grew 17 acre of wine grapes, thought to have been planted in 1874, and shipped to wineries in Napa Valley.

+Terroir

+Topography

+The viticultural area ranges in elevation from 360 ft to slightly over 4300 ft.
+The valley area encompasses ranges in elevation from 360 to 600 ft.
+The upland areas contain fairly rugged peaks that are over 3500 ft in elevation, e.g., Pine Mountain--3614 ft, Red Hill--3527 ft, and Mount Saint Helena--4343 ft.
+The areas currently used for grape production are consistently higher in elevation than the grape-growing areas in the adjacent Alexander Valley, Chalk Hill, Russian River Valley, and Napa Valley areas.
+The differences in elevation between this area and the surrounding areas became significantly evident when the many hill "islands" and peninsulas in the upper elevations capable of quality grape production were fully developed into producing vineyards.